albetaCOM/esp-haier/README.md

  # ESP Haier

  ESP Haier is a project to use a ESP8266 (I did not test with ESP32) to control Haier Air Conditioner (firmware version R_1.0.00/e_2.5.14) with wifi module supoort with ESPHome and Home Assisant.

- You only need configure esphaier.yml, put Haier.h in the same directory and flash.
+ You only need configure esphaier.yml, put Haier.h or HaierWithFan.h in the same directory and flash.

  Home Assisant will recognize as climate device.

- For now, ESPHome climate component don't support fan speed or swing, so, ESP Haier neither.
-When esphome will have support, I will add it.
+ Added support on HaierWithFan.h for fan, dry and swing.
+For that ESPHome v1.15.0b1 or higher is needed.
+In home assistant->Supervisor->ESPHome Addon->Configurator add: esphome_version: v1.15.0b4

  This project is based in the works of Instalator and his project [Haier Wifi](https://github.com/instalator/Haier_WiFi/)